h4sh3d/xmr-btc-atomic-swap/README.md

 ## About

-This research project have been sponsored by the Monero Community and initiated by TrueLevel SA in 2018, developed by h4sh3d and presented at 36C3.
+This research project have been sponsored by the Monero Community and initiated by TrueLevel SA in 2018, developed by h4sh3d and presented at 36C3 with zkao.